acarrillo4/BamazonCustomer/README.md

 `$ node bamazonCustomer.js`

 ###### Follow the on-screen prompts to place an order
 * If there is enough inventory, you'll be provided a total.
-  1. The SQL database gets updated accordingly on backend
-  1. You'll then have the option to continue shopping (start over) or close your session
+The SQL database will get updated accordingly on backend.
+You'll then have the option to continue shopping (start over) or close your session
 ###### [Example Video - Processed Order & Continue Shopping](https://www.screencast.com/t/2MQPzb3INA98)
 * If there isn't enough inventory to complete your order, you will be notified.
-    1. You'll then have the option to continue shopping (start over) or close your session
+You'll then have the option to continue shopping (start over) or close your session.
-*  Once user chooses not to continue shopping, they're provided with the updated MYSQL table
+*  Once you choose not to continue shopping, you'll be provided with the updated MYSQL table.
 ###### [Example Video - Insufficient Inventory & Done Shopping](https://www.screencast.com/t/SeIFw2aNhja)